Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Quantum Network

-This representation by a sequence of Schmidt numbers is effective, since singular values allow a built-in majorization \emph{preorder} powered by matricization (see Appendix~\ref{sec_majorization} for basic notions of the majorization theory).
-Obviously, this only works for \emph{bipartite} states.
-Tripartite states, for example, although can be completely classified by five parameters including one phase and four moduli~\cite{tripartit-entangle_aacjlt00}, are not yet compatible with such a preorder, leaving us a difficult \emph{``(quantum) three-body problem''}.

-Note that within a traditional network representation, each link is also a ``bipartite'' notation since it essentially connects two nodes.
-Hence, it seems a perfect match to study the statistics of a large number of bipartite states using a ``bipartite'' network theory, namely a\emph{``statistical theory of (quantum) two-body problems''}.
-In contrast, a ``complex'' QN consisting of multipartite entangled states as ``hyperlinks'' is beyond the scope of the present paper, since the difficulties coming from both quantum many-body theory and ``hypernetwork'' theory are actually twofold.
+This representation by a sequence of Schmidt numbers is effective, since singular values are equipped with a built-in majorization {preorder} (Appendix~\ref{sec_majorization}).
+This obviously only works for {bipartite} states.
+Tripartite states, for example, although they can be completely classified by five parameters including one phase and four moduli~\cite{tripartit-entangle_aacjlt00}, are not compatible with such a preorder, thus manifesting as a fundamentally difficult \emph{``(quantum) three-body problem.''} Note that traditionally, each link in a network is also a ``bipartite'' pairwise notation, always connecting two nodes.
+Hence it seems a perfect match to study the statistics of a large number of bipartite states using a ``bipartite'' network theory, namely, a\emph{``statistical theory of (quantum) two-body problems.''} In contrast, a ``complex'' QN consisting of multipartite entangled states as ``hyperlinks'' would be beyond the scope of this paper, since the difficulties coming from both quantum many-body theory and hypergraph theory are actually twofold.